-Students who apply by our priority deadline of March 1 will be automatically considered for our USC housing stipend, which is available in varying amounts and may be used toward your on campus or off campus housing.
+Students who apply by our priority deadline will be automatically considered for our USC housing stipend, which is available in varying amounts and may be used toward your on campus or off campus housing.

 As with any of our scholarship awards, you do not need to submit a separate application to be eligible.
-Students may receive both a Dean's Academic Excellence Award and the USC housing stipend.
+Students may receive both a merit award and the USC housing stipend.